agamedoer/Lecture-Notes/Lab5.md

 ------------
 1. Update the asteroid clone game provided to have diverse types of obstacles.
 Using a base Onbstacle class, implement different obstacle classes with differen behaviours e.g. Asteroid (classic obstacle, drifts & spins, creates a swarm when hit), Comet (faster, maybe leaves a trail), explosive (slow, stationary, explodes if close to players), swarm (2 or 3 tiny obstacles moving together).

+2. Create Snake using pointers.
+The pickups should all inherit from the same base class and be randomly generated with different perks e.g. regular growth, increased speed, decreased speed, invert head, invincibility.